Iran's October missile test violated U.N. ban - expert panel

 Democratic U.S. Senator Chris Coons, a member of the foreign relations panel who backed the Iran nuclear deal, said it was up to the Security Council to act, but if it did not, the United States should, including by imposing direct sanctions on Iranians responsible for the missile tests.

 While ballistic missile tests may violate U.N.
-Security Council sanctions, council diplomats note that such launches are not a violation of the nuclear deal, which is foccused on specific nuclear activities by Iran.
+Security Council sanctions, council diplomats note that such launches are not a violation of the nuclear deal, which is focused on specific nuclear activities by Iran.

 Iran, which has always rejected sanctions against it as illegal and unjustified, has repeatedly made clear it has no intention of complying with the restrictions on its missile programme.